4.6 Settlement agreements and other awards

 - $25,000 to the mother for P&S and $25,000 for EXP.

-The total award for the recipient is exempt as it is within the exemption limit and the recipient continues to be eligible for Ontario Works.
+The total award for the recipient is fully exempt as income and assets under Ontario Works as it is within the exemption limit (a maximum of $50,000 for each member of the benefit unit as pain and suffering and/or medical expenses in total) and the recipient continues to be eligible for Ontario Works.

 Payments to or in respect of the mother are not considered, as the mother is not a member of the benefit unit.